-James has over nineteen years of industry experience developing and evaluating navigation and remote sensing systems.
+James has twenty years of industry experience developing and evaluating navigation and remote sensing systems.
 He is a senior member of the IEEE Geosciences and Remote Sensing Society.
-His current research interests include RF system calibration, advanced synthetic aperture processing techniques, polarimetry, and nonuniform sampling and signal processing.
+His current research focuses on retrieving geophysical parameters from microwave reflectometry for environmental monitoring.

 James earned a master of science degree in applied mathematics from California State Polytechnic University Pomona in 2006.
 For his M.S. thesis, he investigated a micronavigation Kalman filter for synthetic aperture sonar motion compensation.
 This work was funded in part by the Office of Naval Research.